tuttlelm/pyHXExpress/README.md

 ## How to use this tool
 For now just grab the pyhxexpress.py, config.py, and requirements.txt files.
-You'll need python 3.8+.
+You'll need python 3.8+ and Jupyter Notebook.
 For additonal dependencies run:

     pip install -r requirements.txt